sandialabs/cbench/cbench/opensource/IMB2.3/doc/ReadMe_IMB.txt

 - case is one of MPI1, EXT, IO

+- h ( or help) just provides basic help
+  (if active, all other arguments are ignored)

 - NPmin is the minimum number of processes to run on (then if IMB is started on NP processes, the process numbers NPmin, 2*NPmin, ... ,2^k * NPmin < NP, NP are used)